huggingface/deep-rl-class/unit7/README.md

 # Unit 7: Robotics Simulations with PyBullet 🤖

 One of the major industries that use Reinforcement Learning is robotics.
-Unfortunately, having access to robot equipment is very expensive.
+Unfortunately, **having access to robot equipment is very expensive**.
 Fortunately, some simulations exist to train Robots:
 1. PyBullet
 2. MuJoco
 3. Unity Simulations